This year we harvested some cork from our forest for the first time.

 These principles are not always respected, and there are plenty of examples of trees that have suffered damage from careless or greedy harvesting.
 These are examples of an extractive forest economy that puts short term gain over long term health.

-The company LUSH has been exploring the idea of ‘Regenerative Cork’ together with our friends at Eco Interventions and some other forest projects in our region.
+The company LUSH has been exploring the idea of ‘Regenerative Cork’ together with our friends at Eco Interventions, their company Cork Connections Lda, and some other forest projects in our region.
 The cork for their new soap boxes is being sourced from forests under regenerative management, where there is no use of heavy machinery or ploughing, but instead a focus on increasing biodiversity and forest resilience.

 We planned to sell our cork into this supply chain, although when the cork buyer came to see our pile we discovered that it is mostly not suitable for making the soap boxes due to the trees being too strong and healthy, and at an age of peak growth!
 The cork has grown so quickly over the past 10 years that cracks have formed in its structure making it less valuable.
 Of course we are happy that the tress show signs of vigorous good health.
 We are told that the next harvest in 9 or 10 years time will most likely be of a more dense and uniform quality as the growth will have slowed down.